 If this sounds familiar, you’re not alone — especially during the ongoing COVID-19 pandemic when staying home became the norm.
 In fact, a recent study found the total amount of time people spent per week streaming video in 2020 increased by nearly 75% compared with 2019.

 Watching a full season of a show you’re hooked on may seem like the perfect day, but did you know that binge-watching could affect your health?
-Here are four things to consider next time you sit down to indulge in the latest addition to your preferred streaming service.
+Here are a few health considerations to know, before you sit down to indulge in the latest season of your favorite show.

 Researchers have found that binge-watching can cause “pre-sleep arousal.”
-That means physical and mental activity, like a pounding heart rate or intense thinking, may keep you awake.
-Your body and brain may require a cool-down period to process unfolding dramas, complex plots and complicated characters.
+That means physical and mental activity, like a pounding heart rate or intense thinking, may excite your brain – keeping you awake and interfering with your ability to fall asleep.

 - Use TV time to stretch.
-Stretching major muscle groups such as calves, thighs, hips, lower back, neck and shoulders can improve flexibility and your ability to fully move your joints, according to the Mayo Clinic.
-Warm up with moderate activity such as light walking first to help avoid injury.
+Stretching major muscle groups such as calves, thighs, hips, lower back, neck and shoulders can improve flexibility and your ability to fully move your joints.

-Binge-watching every once in a while is probably not going to lead to long-term problems.
+Binge-watching every now and then likely won’t to lead to long-term problems.
 As with most things, moderation is key.